 Whether you’re coming to Birmingham for business or pleasure, the city’s great conference and exhibition spaces are worth a visit.
 Covering all manner of topics and interests, from cars to fashion, you’ll find some of the biggest events and tradeshows in the UK.

 From the BBC Good Food Show to Grand Designs Live, some of the UK’s biggest and best events have taken centre stage at the NEC.
 The largest exhibition centre in the UK, its 20 halls host over 500 events and 33,000 exhibitors each year.
 It’s a place where products are launched, networks are made and fans’ dreams come true.

-The Genting Arena, previously known as the LG Arena, is part of the National Exhibition Centre (NEC).
+The Resorts World Arena, previously known as the Genting Arena, is part of the National Exhibition Centre (NEC).
 Able to adapt to both large scale and more intimate events, this venue has hosted everything from X Factor auditions and daredevil stunts to the dog show Crufts.

 One of Europe's most high profile conference centres, the ICC contains conference, banqueting and meeting spaces, as well as a mall - in fact, there’s everything you could need for a successful event, all under one roof.

 Although it may be known for its athletics and concerts, the Barclaycard Arena also hosts a number of events such as Gladiators, WWF and annual gaming conventions.
 Formerly the National Indoor Arena (NIA), there’s room for up to 15,800 in its flexible space.

 We have a huge range of fantastic hotels in the North East for the business and leisure traveller.
 If you're on business, check into our airport hotels.
 We also have a range of hotels ideally located for a weekend break away.
 Plus, there are hotels near Newcastle University and a collection of budget hotels for the price conscious Whichever part of Newcastle you’re planning to visit, you’ll find a selection of comfortable Premier Inn hotels nearby.